October is my birthday month, and when the year I turned 39, I discovered it was OK to start over in my professional career.

 Again, not my plan, but it was a great job and a great company, and it allowed my husband and I to continue to grow our family.

 It was also never in my plans to leave the bank once I became VP.
 But after baby number four, being a stay-at-home mom was all I could think about.

 I recently got together with a couple of friends from high school.
 We had a lengthy conversation about what happens when life doesn’t go as planned, and they both shared with me their journeys and how they got to where they are now.

 One friend had been teaching middle school science since graduating college.
 She told me she always knew she was going to be a teacher, and she absolutely loves science.
 It just made sense to her to combine the two.

-But this past spring, she noticed her heart was not in teaching anymore, and she decided to leave the career she had always known to go back to school for a food science degree.
-When she told me of her big move, it made me feel more empowered with my own decisions, and I made it a point to let her know how supportive I was of her new endeavor.
+But at the time, she noticed her heart was not in teaching anymore, and she decided to leave the career she had always known to go back to school for a food science degree.
+When she told me of her big move, it made me feel more empowered with my own decisions, and I made it a point to let her know how supportive I was of her endeavor.

 My other friend had also decided to become a stay-at-home mom after several years in Corporate America.
 Like me, she never planned on quitting her job and staying home, but those plans changed.
 She now has an independent business that allows her to devote the majority of her time to her kids while earning a little money on the side.
 She referred to it as her “Act 2.”
 What a perfect analogy.